v-p-b/reshare/README.md

 ## Principles of the data model

 * **Embrace redundancy** - Redundant data can be used by importers for error recovery.
 * **Flexibility** - Export what you can.
 Most properties are optional, while extra information can be embedded in the output.
-(Note: we will enable JTD's `additionalProperties` once the code is somewhat stabilized and we ahve enough tests)
+(Note: we will enable JTD's `additionalProperties` once the code is somewhat stabilized and we have enough tests)
 * **Reasonable abstractions** - We aim to support common architectures and formats.
 If you need something special, feel free to create a variant!

 ## Building